 As of 2015, the remains of 3,454 ancestors were removed from our Texas sacred grounds.
-Our obligation, as native people, as Texas Indians, is to obtain possession of these ancestral remains and rebury them as close as possible to where they were unearthed.
+Over 2,400 of those ancestors are at UT-Austin.
+The Miakan-Garza tribe is seeking three of those remains for reburial.
+“Our obligation, as native people, as Texas Indians, is to obtain possession of these ancestral remains and rebury them as close as possible to where they were unearthed.” — Dr. Mario Garza

 In December 2011 Texas State University unearthed the remains of a 25-year-old man buried over 1,200 years ago.
 The remains had been buried near what is now the Meadows Center ticket booth, close to the shores of the Sacred Springs in Spring Lake, San Marcos, Texas.
 The body had been deliberately and lovingly buried in the fetal position, with the head facing east, and a ring of rocks circling the grave.

 Texas State University and the Miakan-Garza Band went through the process established by the federal Native American Graves Protection and Repatriation Act in order to transfer the remains to the tribe for reburial.
 On March 24, 2016 Texas State University gave the remains to the Miakan-Garza for reburial.
 The following week on April 2 – 3, the tribe conducted an all-night Coahuiltecan repatriation ceremony (photo left), but were unable to bury the remains immediately.